Two-line element set: Format

 Originally there were two data formats used with the SGP models, one containing complete details on the object known as the "internal format", and a second known as the "transmission format" that was used to provide updates to that data.

 The internal format used three 80-column punch cards.
 Each card started with a card number, 1, 2 or 3, and ended with the letter "G".
 For this reason, the system was often known as the "G-card format".
 In addition to the orbital elements, the G-card included various flags like the launching country and orbit type (geostationary, etc.), calculated values like the perigee altitude and visual magnitude, and a 38-character comments field.

-The transmission format is essentially a cut-down version of the G-card format, removing any data that is not subject to change on a regular basis, or data that can be calculated using other values.
+The transmission format is essentially a cut-down version of the G-card format to allow the important information it onto two cards, removing any data that is not subject to change on a regular basis, or data that can be calculated using other values.
 For instance, the perigee altitude from the G-card is not included as this can be calculated from the other elements.
 What remains is the set of data needed to update the original G-card data as additional measurements are made.
 The data is fit into 69 columns and does not include a trailing character.

-TLEs are simply the transmission format data rendered as ASCII text.
+TLEs are simply the transmission format data rendered as ASCII text instead of punch cards.
+Most TLE files now include a simplified third line containing just the name, these are known as "3LE" files, while those lacking the name lines are "2LE"s.
+The other information from the original G format is not present in modern TLEs.

 An example TLE for the International Space Station: